Ultimate checklist for a newly joining fullstack software engineer

 All these may be rigged in Grafana, however, Datadog can be also utilised for this cause.
 Again, the dashboards should be available for every environment, and the quick links must be saved for your disposal.

 If the application is containerised, it is most likely running inside of a K8s cluster.
-Typically there is a Staging cluster, and several regional Live clusters.
+Typically, there is a Staging cluster, and several regional Live clusters.
 One way or another, in case of K8s a good option could be to use Spinnaker.
 Spinnaker allows deploying new versions of Docker images into the cluster swiftly and frictionless.
 Whenever you make a release that triggers an image build and, consequently, a Spinnaker pipeline, you might want to go to Spinnaker and see if there were any errors deploying that new image.

 Again, the links must be saved for both Staging and Live environments.

-The very same thing is applicable to AWS.
-But if the infrastructure is spinning on GCP, at least two things should be done:
+If the infrastructure is spinning on GCP, at least two things should be done:

 - Get access to the GCP panel to see all the resources.